 As the riders approached we could see there were already some early skirmishes as the “smaller” teams fought to get their sponsor’s name on their jersey some camera time.
 But whilst there was a long string of riders, the elastic was yet to snap and all riders passed by in a single group.
 “Wiggo is at the back!” someone shouted - the prospect of Sir Brad competing on the cobbles appeared to hold some amusement for the locals.

-Soon we landed in the famous city of Oudenaarde in the Flemish Ardennes and we alighted only a few hundred meters from the main town market square, where the team buses had already parked, waiting for the race nish later.
-We crossed the course and to the inner circle, and took up a position in the inside of a tight corner - anticipating a good view of some action.
-Opposite the town bells were ringing loudly and at least every other person appeared to be wearing the stylish retro blue and white race cap distributed freely by the race sponsor Het Nieuwsblad.
-Almost everyone had the peak ipped up and I wondered what the keeper of race cap couture himself Mr Brian Holm would make of the sight.
+Soon we landed in the famous city of Oudenaarde in the Flemish Ardennes and we alighted only a few hundred meters from the main town market square, where the team buses had already parked, waiting for the race finish later.
+We crossed the course to the inner circle and took up a position inside a tight corner - anticipating a good view of some action.
+Opposite, the town bells were ringing loudly and at least every other person appeared to be wearing the stylish retro blue and white race cap distributed freely by the race sponsor Het Nieuwsblad.
+Almost everyone had the peak flipped up and I wondered what the keeper of race cap couture himself Mr Brian Holm would make of the sight.

 There was no identifiable “demographic” amongst the crowd.
 Young and old, men and women, all shapes and sizes were everywhere.
 Plenty of English and US accents too.
 I’d read in the newspaper that morning that almost 2,000 Brits had entered the Flanders Sportive public ride the day before, and clearly many had stayed to watch the real race.
 This is the day that all of Flanders celebrates as its own and it appeared everyone was out in the street to enjoy the occasion.